-- 1. The entrance examination will be held once a year.
-The Admissions Board will decide on admission before 30 April for a start in the first semester, requests for admission to the degree programme and the Research Master's track starting in the first semester must be submitted to the Admissions Board before May, 1 (for EU students and non-EU students). - 2.
-The Admissions Board may decide to consider a request at a time other than that referred to in article - 3.
+- 1. The entrance examination will be held twice a year.
+The Admissions Board will decide on admission before 15 June for a start in the first semester, or before 15 December for a start in the second semester.
+Requests for admission to the degree programme and the Research Master's track starting in the first semester must be submitted to the Admissions Board before 1 May (for EU students and non-EU students).
+Requests for admission starting in the second semester must be submitted to the Admissions Board before 1 be submitted to the Admission Second semester must be submitted to the Admission starting in the second semester must be submitted to the Admission Se - 2.
+The Admissions Board may decide to consider a request at a time other than that referred to in article 2.6.1. - 3.
 Admission will be on condition that the candidate has satisfied the requirements set out in Article 2.4 concerning knowledge and skills by the starting date of the degree programme at the latest, supported by certificates from the degree programmes followed.
 The written admission statement will include information for the student about the possibility of an appeal to the Board of Appeal for Examinations.